xdbdilab/CSAT/README.md

 - If users want to add other systems, add in the script `main.py` (located at line41, line241 and line 247).

 Specifically, for target software systems, CDAT will run with three different sample sizes: 100，200，300, and 3 experiments for each sample size.
-For example, if users want to evaluate DeepPerf with the system Hadoop with workload Sort, the  modification of lines 35-37 will be:
+For example, if users want to evaluate CDAT with the system Hadoop with workload Sort, the  modification of lines 35-37 will be:
 ```
 SYSTEM = 'Hadoop'
 PATH = 'CDAT/' + SYSTEM + '/'